dmytrosen/DbApi/README.md

 	<Message Importance="high" Text="\$(ErrorCode)"/>
 </Target>
 ```
-In this example, MSBuild clears ApiTestDbGenerated.cs and then Runner generates
-new content into it.
+In example above, MSBuild clears ApiTestDbGenerated.cs and then Runner generates new content into it.

 Configuration
 =============